Flexible Content Items

 This Section discusses how to add a blockquote within the WYSIWYG and how it displays

 To add a blockquote, simply type your text then highlight it and select the quote-marks in the toolbar.
-PLEASE NOTE: the blockquote style will NOT just indent it like in the old site, but rather, it will put it in a talk-bubble.
+Once you click the quote icon in the toolbar, the blockquote will be styled in a grey box to the right.

-As you can see, when I save my page and look at it, the blockquote appears in a talk-bubble on the right side:
+As you can see, when I save my page and look at it, the blockquote appears as it did in the editor, in a grey box on the right side:

 WYSIWYG Tables